 Kevlar is the material used in bullet-proof vests, so you can imagine the number of lives it has already saved.
 It was discovered in 1965 by the chemist Stephanie Kwolek.
-It is also five times stronger than steel, proving that women are not simply made of strong stuff, but that they also discover it!
+It is also five times stronger than steel, proving that women are not only made of strong stuff, but that they also discover it!

 4. Caller ID and telecommunications technologies: Dr Shirley Ann Jackson

-Theoretical physicist Dr Jackson was the first African-American woman to be awarded a PhD from MIT, and her research paved the way for a whole host of telecommunications technologies, including caller ID, fibre optic cables, the portable fax, and solar cells.
+Theoretical physicist Dr Jackson was the first African American woman to be awarded a PhD from MIT, and her research paved the way for a whole host of telecommunications technologies, including caller ID, fibre optic cables, the portable fax, and solar cells.

 5. The computer algorithm: Ada Lovelace

-Ada Lovelace (daughter of Lord Byron, but just as significant in her own right) is hailed by many as the first computer programmer.
+Ada Lovelace, (daughter of Lord Byron, but just as significant in her own right), is hailed by many as the first computer programmer.
 Working alongside Charles Babbage, who described her as ‘The Enchantress of Numbers’, Lovelace developed the first ‘Analytical Engine’ at the University of London in the early nineteenth century.
 Lovelace’s algorithmic programs were far more elaborate and complete than Babbage’s, so it was her notes that provided the basis for Alan Turing’s work on the modern computer nearly a century later.